roman-vanesyan/cv/cv.typ

     )
 ]

+#stack(
+    dir: ttb,
-#stack(dir: ttb,spacing: 1.5cm,
+    spacing: 1.5cm,
     content-section(
         "Skills",
         skills-block(
             ..skills-row("Languages", ..skills-langs),
             ..skills-row("Tools and Platforms", ..skills-tools),
             ..skills-row("Spoken languages", ..skills-spoken-langs)
         )
     ),

     content-section(
         "Experience",
         experience-item(
             "Senior Software Engineer",
             "Bolt",
             [
                 I'm currently working at a mobility company serving over 200 million customers worldwide.
                 As a member of the Billing Platform team, I have contributed to several foundational financial projects, including the Invoicing Platform, Financial Ledger, and Subscription Service.
                 These projects involve managing dozens of high-load components in a distributed environment.
             ],
             "08/2021 - Now",
             [Led Billing for Food Delivery team],
             [Played a key role in supporting the Euro migration in Croatia from a billing perspective.
 Designed and implemented a real-time solution to convert customer balances to Euros without downtime]
         ),
         experience-item(
             "Software Engineer",
             "Sophos Factory (formerly Refactr, Inc.)",
             [
                 I was a key member of a dedicated team of three engineers working on a CI platform.
                 My role involved contributing to various layers of the platform, including the API, Runner Agent, and Pipeline Visual Editor.
             ],
             "07/2020 - 07/2021",
             [Led the development of the first CLI version to interact with the platform], [Designed and implemented a custom expression evaluating engine (DSL) for CI pipeline variables], [Integrated dozens of tools to run "natively" in Runner Agent], [Set up platform's build infrastructure]
         ),
         experience-item(
             "Software Engineer",
             "EPAM Systems",
             "I contributed to two dedicated projects: TelescopeAI PERF, a team productivity analytics platform, and Anatha, a crypto wallet supporting major cryptocurrencies such as Bitcoin and Ethereum.", "08/2019 - 11/2019",
             [
                 Led the development of the desktop wallet application.
                 Designed and implemented key features, including account creation and management, cryptocurrency exchange functionality, and real-time balance retrieval.
             ]
         )
     ),

     content-section(
         "Education",
         education-item(
             "Moscow State University named after M. V. Lomonosov", "B. Sc. in Applied Mathematics and Computer Science", "09/2016 - 06/2020"
         )
     )
 )